zolyfarkas/spf4j/spf4j-slf4j-test/src/site/markdown/index.md

  *  Easily change logging configuration via API.
  *  Uncaught exceptions from other threads will fail your tests.
 You can assert them if they are expected.
  *  No configurable format, It is the best format so everybody should be using it.
 Format will be evolved as needed.
+ *  Ability to log other object payload additionally to the log message.
+ *  Type level String image customization. (if unhappy with default toString, or performance optimization is desired)

 ## 2. How to use it.